Gosayram/kaniko/README.md

 #### Flag `--use-new-run`

 Using this flag enables an experimental implementation of the Run command which does not rely on snapshotting at all.
 In this approach, in order to compute which files were changed, a marker file is created before executing the Run command.
 Then the entire filesystem is walked (takes ~1-3 seconds for 700Kfiles) to find all files whose ModTime is greater than the marker file.
 With this new run command implementation, the total build time is reduced seeing performance improvements in the range of ~75%.
 This new run mode trades off accuracy/correctness in some cases (potential for missed files in a "snapshot") for improved performance by avoiding the full filesystem snapshots.

+#### Flag `--preserve-context`

+Set this flag to preserve build context across build stages by taking a snapshot of the full filesystem before build and restoring it after switching stages.
+The context is also restored at the end if used together with `--cleanup`.

+This is useful for multi-stage builds where you need to maintain the build context across different stages, especially when stages modify the filesystem in ways that need to be preserved.

+**Example**: `--preserve-context` - Preserves build context across all stages

+#### Flag `--use-oci-stages`

+Set this flag to use OCI image layout for intermediate stages instead of tarballs.
+This improves performance and OCI compatibility.
+Can also be enabled via `FF_KANIKO_OCI_STAGES` environment variable.

+**Benefits**:
+- Better performance for multi-stage builds
+- Improved OCI compliance
+- More efficient storage of intermediate stages

+**Example**: `--use-oci-stages` or set `FF_KANIKO_OCI_STAGES=true`

+#### Flag `--materialize`

+Set this flag to guarantee that the final state of the filesystem corresponds to what was specified as the build target, even if we have 100% cache hit rate and wouldn't need to unpack any layers.

+This ensures that the final image filesystem is fully materialized, which is important for:
+- Verifying the final image state
+- Ensuring all files are present even with perfect cache hits
+- Debugging and validation scenarios

+**Example**: `--materialize` - Forces filesystem materialization for final stage

+#### Flag `--pre-cleanup`

+Set this flag to clean the filesystem prior to build, allowing customized kaniko images to work properly.
+This is useful when you need a clean filesystem state before starting the build process.

+**Use cases**:
+- Custom kaniko images with pre-existing files
+- Ensuring clean build environment
+- Debugging filesystem-related issues

+**Example**: `--pre-cleanup` - Cleans filesystem before build starts

 #### Flag `--verbosity`